ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

    Note also that we used the same recovery duration for 0-6 months as 6-59 months in model 2.
 We have now updated the recovery durations for effectively treated population to be specific for 0-6 months in this model 4.

-.. list-table:: Daily recovery rate equations
+.. list-table:: Annual recovery rate equations
   :header-rows: 1

   * - Parameter
     - Value
     - Note
-  * - :math:`r2_{ux}`
+  * - :math:`r_{SAM,ux}`
-    - :math:`\frac{k - 365 * t1_{SAM} * C * E_{SAM} - mortality_{SAM|a,s,l,y}}{1 - C * E_{SAM}}/365`
+    - :math:`\frac{k - r_{SAM,tx} * C * E_{SAM} - mortality_{SAM|a,s,l,y}}{1 - C * E_{SAM}}`
     - See constant values in table below and equation derivation below table.
 Ali to confirm and potentially update this equation.
+Previously referred to as :math:`r2_{ux}`
-  * - :math:`t1_{sam}`
+  * - :math:`r_{SAM,tx}`
-    - :math:`1 / duration_\text{treated SAM}`
+    - :math:`365 / (duration_\text{treated SAM}`
-    - See constant values in table below
+    - See constant values in table below.
+Previously referred to as :math:`t1_{SAM}`
-  * - :math:`r3_{ux}`
+  * - :math:`r_{MAM,ux}`
-    - :math:`1 / duration_\text{untreated MAM}`
+    - :math:`365 / duration_\text{untreated MAM}`
-    - See constant values in table below
+    - See constant values in table below.
+Previously referred to as :math:`r2_{ux}`
-  * - :math:`t2_{mam}`
+  * - :math:`r_{MAM,tx}`
-    - :math:`1 / duration_\text{treated MAM}`
+    - :math:`365 / duration_\text{treated MAM}`
-    - See constant values in table below
+    - See constant values in table below.
+Previously referred to as :math:`t2_{MAM}`

 .. warning::

-  The equation for :math:`r2_{ux}` defined in the table above along with the parameter values defined below results in negative values for :math:`r2_{ux}` in the 1 - 6 month age group (also the neonatal age groups, but we are not modeling treatment in these groups, so we can ignore these).
+  The equation for the :math:`r_{SAM,ux}` defined in the table above along with the parameter values defined below results in negative values for :math:`r_{SAM,ux}` in the 1 - 6 month age group (also the neonatal age groups, but we are not modeling treatment in these groups, so we can ignore these).
 This is likely due to the higher mortality rate in the younger age groups and the not age-specific wasting durations used in these calculations.
 The research teams needs to update these equations/values accordingly so that we have plausible numbers.

+  To remove a model building road block, we are planning on the following temporary solution:

+    Initialize wasting exposure birth prevalence according to the exposure distribution among the 6 month to one year age group.
+Set all wasting transition rates to zero for all ages under 6 months.

-  NOTE: Since we do not use a time-varying value of treatment coverage, it is possible that overestimating treatment coverage in early years in the data artifact will cause negative rates for :math:`r2_{ux}`.
+  NOTE: Since we do not use a time-varying value of treatment coverage, it is possible that overestimating treatment coverage in early years in the data artifact will cause negative rates for :math:`r_{SAM,ux}`.
 These can be ignored/overwritten in order to avoid build failures as long as there are positive rates for the years that will be used in the simulation (2019).

 .. _`parameter values table`: